duffney/InvokeDSC/README.md

 # InvokeDSC
-PowerShell module for Invoking DSC from json
+InvokeDSC is a Json based DSL for creating and managing infrastrucutre with DSC resources.